CPA – PEP, CFE & PERT

 The first month-end on my own was tough and finishing the second month-end after the first part of my CFE leave was not a walk in the park either.
 However, I was proud of myself for making it.
 I made sure I was as focused and determined as I could be so I did not have to sacrifice either.

 Just before the year was over, I had a talk with my manager about my career plan.
 Early in my career, I wasn’t always clear on what I wanted and vocal about my requests.
 However, I grew and learned a lot in the last few years.
 I realized as much as your mentor or managers are willing to help (and not all of them do), they can only help so much if you did not fight for yourself.
-So, 2021 was a year of being clear about what I wanted and being strategic on how to get there.
+So, 2021 was a year of being clear about what I wanted and being strategic about how to get there.
+I need to remind myself constantly that it is important to not wait around and let opportunities pass by.

 2021 was an expensive year for us even though we barely traveled.
-We upsized due to both of us working from home, hired a designer to renovate our new home, started (and Eric almost finished) Invisalign, got an electric car and bought a presale as another investment property.
+We upsized due to both of us working from home, started (and Eric almost finished) Invisalign and more.
 Despite all that, our combined net worth still went up significantly this year thanks to the ever-rising real estate market and a bullish stock market.

 Obviously, we are blessed to be in the market at the right time.
-However, in the long run, I believe spending less than what we make is still the best way to grow our net worth.
+However, in the long run, I believe spending less than what we make is still the safest way to grow our net worth.
+The real estate and stock market are out of our control but our spending habits are not.
 This year, we continued to largely live the way we want to without compromising significantly.
 But that does not mean we got everything we dreamed of (and I dream big in certain areas).
 Being as sensitive about numbers as I am, I am always acutely aware of what we can and cannot afford.
 Getting everything on our wish list or not, at the end of the day, we are happy.
 Having materialistic possession can be nice but it simply is not the only way to happiness.

 Learning & Development